EDF Renewables: United States

 In December 2018, EDF Renewables and Shell New Energies announced the formation of a joint venture to develop a wind farm in federal waters offshore New Jersey.
 They acquired lease rights for BOEM OCS-A 0499 (NJWEA North), an 183,353 acre area between Atlantic City and Barnegat Light for a project called Atlantic Shores.

 As of September 2019, both companies are undertaking ocean surveys to determine a suitable location for the wind farm.

 On 15 January 2019, EDF Renewables announced the commissioning of a wind farm of 40 wind turbines (Copenhagen Project) in northern New York State with a capacity of 80 MW.
 At the end of the month, the public interest company NYSERDA of New York State confirmed the award to EDF Renewables of a 212 MWp / 170 MWac photovoltaic project to Morris Ridge.

 In March 2019, the subsidiary continued its expansion in the United States by announcing the signing of a series of sales contracts for five solar power plants in Florida, with a total capacity of 310 megawatts.

 Later that year in August, it was announced that EDF and Infrastructure and Energy Alternatives would construct a 300MW wind farm in Southeast Nebraska, planned to go online in November 2020.

 In December 2022, EDF Renewables entered into an Economic Development Agreement with the Huntington County Council and the Huntington County Commissioners to proceed with EDF's proposed Paddlefish Solar project in Huntington and Wells County, Indiana.
 The company projected construction to begin in 2026 and to become operational in 2028 with an expected output of 350MW.

 In January 2023, EDF Renewables sold 50% of its shares in five wind farms in Texas and New Mexico to Boralex.

 EDF announced in December 2024 the completion of the 229 MW Morris Ridges Solar Project in Mount Morris.

 Mexico

 In 2019, EDF Renewables commissioned its first solar plant in Sonora, Mexico, with a generating capacity of 119MW.
 The company also operates 900MW of wind energy in Mexico.

 In June 2022, the 252MW Gunaa Sicarú wind energy project planned by EDF Renewables and Mexican state power utility CFE was cancelled after a French court ruling.
 Activists and Indigenous farmers accused the company of intimidating local residents and failing to prevent violence.

+In 2013, EDF Renewables commenced commercial operations on the Eoliatec del Istmo (also known as Bii Stinú) wind energy project in Juchitán de Zaragoza, Mexico.
+The wind park is operated through a project company, Eoliatec del Istmo S.A.P.I. de C.V..
+Japanese company Mitsui & Co. has a 50% ownership stake in the project company.